New For 2018-19

 - Dependent students (less than 4 years out of high school) whose parent(s) make $50,000 or less

 - Independent students: income of $30,000 or less

 - Married and Sole Support parents: student (and spouse) income of $50,000 or less

 OSAP will also take your resources, such as scholarships, into account.

 If your family income is higher than the threshold, you can still receive financial assistance from the OSG.
 To find out if you are eligible, apply at www.ontario.ca/osap

 How do I apply for OSAP?

 Complete your online application for OSAP Funding at http://www.ontario.ca/osap

-Submit your OSAP application, then print the consents and declaration pages and upload them in the supporting documents section of the OSAP website.
-If you cannot upload, you may submit your signature pages to Financial Aid, Enrolment Services by mail or person.
-Uploading directly into your OSAP application will typically result in faster processing time.
+Submit your OSAP application, then print and sign the consents and declaration pages and upload them in the required documents section of the OSAP website.
+It is strongly recommended that you use the upload function for faster processing time.

 If you are a returning applicant you may not need to submit any documentation.